Mielikki: In tradition

 The Forest Finns knew Mehänemäntä 'Mistress of the Forest' as a haltija or a goddess who lived beneath a spruce.
 She was sacrificed to at a spruce growing without the treetop (called metsänemännän tupa lit. 'cottage of the Mistress of the Forest' by Forest Finns and Tapionpöytä lit.
 'Tapio's table' in Finland).
 The Finns of Northern Sweden used the term metsänemäntä (lit.
 'Mistress of the Forest') to refer to the skogsrå.

-Mielikki is known as a skillful healer who heals the paws of animals who have escaped traps, helps chicks that have fallen from their nests and treats the wounds of wood grouses after their mating displays.
+Mielikki is known as a skillful healer who heals the paws of animals who have escaped traps, helps chicks that have fallen from their nests and treats the wounds of wood grouse after their mating displays.
 She knows well the healing herbs and will also help humans if they know well enough to ask her for it.

 In the Kalevala

 In the Kalevala, the Finnish national epic based on Finnish and Karelian folklore, the hero Lemminkäinen offers her and Tapio prayers, gold and silver so he can catch the Hiisi elk.
 In another passage, Mielikki is asked to protect cattle grazing in the forest.